-Children with SEN(D) or disabilities or certain health conditions can face additional safeguarding challenges, and are three times more likely to be abused than their peers.
+Children with SEND or disabilities or certain health conditions can face additional safeguarding challenges and are three times more likely to be abused than their peers.
 They have a higher risk of being left out, of being isolated from their peers and they are disproportionately affected by bullying (including prejudice-based bullying).

-Additional barriers can exist when recognising abuse and neglect including:
+Additional barriers can exist when recognising abuse, exploitation and neglect in this group, including:

-- Assuming that indicators of abuse (eg behaviour, mood and injury) relate to the child's condition; - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils; - The potential for children with SEND or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - Communication barriers and difficulties in managing or reporting these challenges.
+- Assuming that indicators of abuse (eg behaviour, mood and injury) relate to the child's condition without further exploration; - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils; - The potential for children with SEND or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs; - Communication barriers and difficulties in managing or reporting these challenges, and - Lack of cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in School and the consequences of doing so.

 The School has a significant proportion of pupils with SEND who are supported by their form tutor and the SENCO.
-In order to ensure that they are appropriately supported the DSL attends the Department for Support for Learning department meetings and liaises with form tutors during pastoral team meetings.
+In order to ensure that they are appropriately supported, the DSL attends the Department for Support for Learning departmental meetings and liaises with form tutors during pastoral team meetings.

-For particularly vulnerable members of our School community the DSL will carry out a risk assessment which responds to the potential risk to the pupil in School and outside, for example, travelling to and from School.
+For particularly vulnerable members of our School community, the DSL will carry out a risk assessment which responds to the potential risk to the pupil in School and outside, for example, travelling to and from School.